pomerium/documentation/content/docs/internals/glossary.md

 # Glossary

-Below is a consolidated list of key networking, security, and identity & access management (IAM) terms used throughout Pomerium’s documentation.
+Below is a consolidated list of key networking, security, and identity & access management (IAM) terms used throughout Pomerium's documentation.
 If you find unfamiliar terms not listed here, please let us know in our [Discuss support forum](https://discuss.pomerium.com/c/support/9) so we can add them.

 ## Access Token